SecondHalfGames/yakui/README.md

     * Events are piped from the application into yakui and tested against the current DOM.
     * Widgets can sink or bubble events.
 Events bubble by default, and any events that bubble are given back to the application.
 2. Update Phase
-    * This phase is started when `yakui::State::start` is called.
+    * This phase is started when `Yakui::start` is called.
 This binds the DOM to the current thread.
     * Functions are called that declare widgets and their current state.
     * Widgets that existed last frame are updated with new props, the input to a widget.
     * Widgets that didn't exist are created from props.
 3. Layout Phase
-    * This phase is started when `yakui::State::finish` is called.
+    * This phase is started when `Yakui::finish` is called.
 This unbinds the DOM from the current thread.
     * Each widget has its layout function run once, depth first.
     * Each widget is asked what events it is interested in receiving, like mouse or keyboard events.
 4. Paint Phase
-    * This phase is started when `yakui::State::paint` is called.
+    * This phase is started when `Yakui::paint` is called.
     * Each widget has its paint function run once, depth first.
     * Paint information is stored in the Paint DOM, which a renderer can use to draw the current set of widgets.